JoinUs4Health/Organisation/technical/platform/Server_WordPress_documentation.md

 ### JoinUs4Health
 - description
-    - this plugin provides mainly functionality for Suggestions, Tasks and Topics.
-And gives customization for installed plugins.
-More details below
+    - this plugin provides mainly functionality for Suggestions, Tasks and Topics and gives customization for installed plugins
+    - this plugin was developed in this project
+- details
     - adding Suggestion post type
     - adding Topic post type
     - adding Task post type